orhanobut/hawk/README.md

 ##### Notes
 - Password should be provided by the user, we try to find better solution for this.
-- Hawk.init() takes around 200-500ms depends on the phone.
 - Salt key is stored plain text in the storage currently.
 We are checking to find a better solution for this.
 Any contribution about this will be great help as well.

 ##### Credits